 Accounting Policy 1.23.1 on Revenue from Non-Exchange Transactions and Accounting Policy 1.23.2 on Revenue from Exchange Transactions describes the conditions under which revenue will be recognised by management of the Municipality.

-In making their judgement, management considered the detailed criteria for the recognition of revenue as set out in GRAP 9: Revenue from Exchange Transactions and GRAP 23: Revenue from Non-Exchange Transactions.).
-Specifically, whether the Municipality, when goods are sold, had transferred to the buyer the significant risks and rewards of ownership of the goods and when services are rendered, whether the service has been performed.
-Revenue from the issuing of spot fines and summonses has been recognised on the accrual basis using estimates of future collections based on the actual results of prior periods.
+In making their judgement, management considered the detailed criteria for the recognition of revenue as set out in GRAP 9: Revenue from Exchange Transactions and GRAP 23: Revenue from Non-Exchange Transactions.), specifically, whether the Municipality, when goods are sold, had transferred to the buyer the significant risks and rewards of ownership of the goods and when services are rendered, whether the service has been performed.
 The management of the Municipality is satisfied that recognition of the revenue in the current year is appropriate.

-Provision for Landfill Sites
+1.29.8 Provision for Landfill Sites

 The provision for rehabilitation of the landfill site is recognised as and when the environmental liability arises.
 The provision is calculated by a qualified environmental engineer.
-The provision represents the net present value of the expected future cash flows to rehabilitate the landfill site at year end.
+The provision represents the net present value at the reporting date of the expected future cash flows to rehabilitate the landfill site.
 To the extent that the obligations relate to an asset, it is capitalised as part of the cost of those assets.
-Any subsequent changes to an obligation that did not relate to the initial related asset are charged to the Statement of Financial Performance.
+Any subsequent changes to an obligation that did not relate to the initial related asset are recognised in the Statement of Financial Performance.